HaritaReddy/JKmeans/README.md

+# :warning: This project is outdated, I just keep it here as a record of my grad work :warning:
 # JKmeans
 Java implementation of the k-means clustering algorithm.
 K-means accepts *N* *d*-dimensional data points and groups them into *k* clusters, choosing the nearest cluster based on the distance between the data point and the prototype (*centroid*) of the cluster.
 Simply, it is a way of grouping a large number of disparate points into a small number of similar groups, then finding the "ideal" member of each group.
 After grouping, the centroid of each cluster can be updated, and the clustering repeated over *i* iterations.
 After each iteration, the sum of each cluster's sum of squared errors (SSE) will be lower than the previous iteration.
 K-means is a simple minimum-seeking algorithm, and will stop at a local minimum, even if a better one exists - therefore the issue of how initial centroids are seeded becomes the most critical.